roblox-ts/eslint-plugin-roblox-ts/src/rules/no-preceding-spread-element/documentation.md

-# Bans spread elements not last in a list of arguments from being used,
+# Disallow spread elements not last in a list of arguments from being used,

 💭 This rule requires [type information](https://typescript-eslint.io/linting/typed-linting).

 <!-- end auto-generated rule header -->
 <!-- Do not manually modify this header.
 Run: `npm run eslint-docs` -->

+## Rule details

 Disallows spread elements (`...`) from appearing anywhere except as the last element in a function or constructor call argument list.